bioruffo/clinker_env_recipe/README.md

 (do not download release 1.32, use the repo, there is one bug "An attempt was made to assign to global variable files" that's been solved after release 1.32).

-You should then set a CLINKERDIR variable: export CLINKERDIR=/path/to/Clinker
+You should then set a CLINKERDIR variable:
+`export CLINKERDIR=/path/to/Clinker`
+(You can have this line in your ~/.bashrc file.)